 It’s the blueprint you’ll refer to when building your PowerPoint deck.
 Here’s how to get started:

-Before you begin working on a presentation storyboard, think of your core message first.
+Before you begin storyboarding, think of your core message first.
 What is the one thing you want your audience to take away from your presentation?
 If you were writing an essay for class, this would be your thesis statement.

 Once decided, list all the key points surrounding your main message.
 Let your ideas flow organically and don’t try to edit yourself at this stage.
 Simply jot down everything that comes to mind.
-If you ask me, it’s better to do this away from your computer.
+It’s better to do this away from your computer.
 Some believe that writing by hand helps the creative process.

 Presentation storyboard: Turning your ideas into a narrative

 With your ideas on paper, you can now visualize and arrange them into a logical sequence.
 To start with your presentation storyboard, take a clean sheet of paper and start doodling.
 The general idea is to sketch your ideas into a series of panels.
 Each panel will serve as a single slide for your PowerPoint deck.
 You can divide a clean page into several sections or use several sticky notes.
 Create as much storyboard panels as you need.
 For collaborations, this is a great time to work out each other’s ideas.

 Some practical tips: If you’re sketching on a single sheet, it’s better to use a pencil.
 You don’t want to make anything permanent at this stage.
 The whole point of a presentation storyboard is that you get to see how your ideas flow.
 You should be able to make adjustments if something doesn’t feel right.
 For this reason, sticky notes are a lot more convenient.
 Use one sheet as a single panel and stick it on a flat surface.
 When you’ve finished sketching and writing, you can easily rearrange the notes in any order you’d like.

 Take a step back and look at the big picture